Congress begins effort to end US role in Yemen war

 President Trump had to issue four vetoes to override Congress’ attempt to assert its war powers and to oppose weapons sales to Saudi Arabia and UAE.
 Among these congressional actions was the first successful invocation of the War Powers Resolution of 1973 for Yemen.
 Congress passed S.J.Res.
 7 in early 2019, directing the president to end all U.S. support for the coalition.
 It marked the first war powers resolution Congress sent to the president’s desk since the law was passed over President Nixon’s veto in the immediate wake of the U.S. military withdrawal from Vietnam.
 Congress’s actions throughout the Obama and the Trump administrations effectively made ending U.S. military involvement and support for the coalition’s war in Yemen the unified position of the Democratic Party’s 2020 presidential primary candidates.

 In passing its first war powers resolution under Trump, Congress forced a showdown with the executive branch about what actually constitutes war; in passing the Yemen WPR, Congress again concluded that war constitutes much more than just American boots on the ground, but also includes the deployment of advisers, trainers, and intelligence personnel that are helping coordinate the movement of other foreign militaries engaged in active combat.
-As the Biden administration looks to outsource the forever wars, redeploys troops to Somalia, and ramps up U.S. military involvement in Ukraine, Congress has plenty of opportunities continue weighing in on the executive branch’s unauthorized wars and start to right-size the balance of powers between the two branches on matters of war and peace.
+As the Biden administration looks to outsource the forever wars, redeploys troops to Somalia, and ramps up U.S. military involvement in Ukraine, Congress has plenty of opportunities to continue weighing in on the executive branch’s unauthorized wars and start to right-size the balance of powers between the two branches on matters of war and peace.

 Those votes on Yemen didn’t materialize out of nowhere, nor were they solely a reaction to the murder and dismemberment of Washington Post columnist Jamal Khashoggi in the Saudi consulate in Istanbul in 2018, reportedly on orders of Saudi Crown Prince Mohammed bin Salman.
 Khashoggi’s murder and Trump’s attempt to help the `Crown Prince escape accountability certainly contributed to the congressional vote to end U.S. support for the coalition.
 But years of civil society and activist organizing prompted influential media outlets to start investigating the U.S. role in the conflict and members of Congress to start asking questions and demanding answers.
 That organizing has not let up, as evidenced by the renewed war powers initiative.